acdlite/flummox/README.md

 Roadmap
 -------

-Flummox is still quite new, but most of the core features that I set out to implement are completed.
+Flummox is still quite new, but most of the core features that I originally set out to implement are completed.
 My main concern right now is improving the documentation, writing guides, and providing examples.

 Since Flummox's core innovation is its approach to isomorphism, I would like to make it especially easy for newcomers to learn how to use Flummox to create isomorphic applications.